streetmeat/ElatoAIPi/README.md

 11. **User Authentication**: Secure user authentication and authorization.
 12. **Conversations with WebRTC and Websockets**: Talk to your AI with WebRTC on the NextJS webapp and with websockets on the ESP32.
 13. **Volume Control**: Control the volume of the ESP32 speaker from the NextJS webapp.
+14. **Realtime Transcripts**: The realtime transcripts of your conversations are stored in the Supabase DB.

 ## 🛠 Tech Stack